Western Women: Nellie Bush was ferryboat captain, Arizona lawmaker

 She never graduated but was admitted to practice law in Arizona in 1923.
 Once her term in the Legislature was over, she set up practice in Parker and counted the city of Parker and the Southern Pacific Railway Co. among her clients.

-In 1931 teenager Wesley acquired an interest in aviation.
-Mother and son headed back to school to earn their pilots’ licenses and to build Parker’s first airfield.
-After that Nellie took to the skies when on the campaign trail.
+In 1931, teenager Wesley acquired an interest in aviation.
+Mother and son headed back to school to earn their pilots’ licenses and build Parker’s first airfield.
+After that, Nellie took to the skies when on the campaign trail.

 The media exploded with news of a war between the two states.
 A photograph of Nellie at the helm of one of the boats appeared in newspapers across the county labeling her “Admiral of the Arizona Navy.”